mialkin/docs/tools/elasticsearch.md

 A **token filter** is a thing that receives the token stream and may add, remove, or change tokens.

-For example, a [↑ lowercase token filter](https://www.elastic.co/guide/en/elasticsearch/reference/master/analysis-lowercase-tokenfilter.html) converts all tokens to lowercase, a stop token filter removes common words (*stop words*) like the from the token stream, and a synonym token filter introduces synonyms into the token stream.
+For example, a [↑ lowercase token filter](https://www.elastic.co/guide/en/elasticsearch/reference/master/analysis-lowercase-tokenfilter.html) converts all tokens to lowercase, a stop token filter removes common words, *stop words*, like the from the token stream, and a synonym token filter introduces synonyms into the token stream.

 Token filters are not allowed to change the position or character offsets of each token.